-Test Data Management (TDM) is a critical process that ensures teams have the right data for software testing.
-It involves creating, organizing, and managing test data to mirror real-world scenarios while keeping sensitive information secure.
+Test Data Management (TDM) is a structured process that ensures testing teams consistently have the right data, in the right format, at the right time.
+It includes creating, organizing, masking, provisioning, and maintaining test data that accurately mirrors real-world scenarios while protecting sensitive information.

-Test data refers to the input used during testing to verify the functionality, performance, and reliability of a software application.
-Test data can include:
+Test data refers to the inputs used during testing to validate the functionality, performance, and reliability of a software application.

 Suggested Reads- Top 10 Key Performance Indicators (KPIs) for QA Teams